ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch13-menu-ui.md

 #### Window title

-In the window function we start by setting a title of the window with the widget `Label` that we can create using `ui.label()`.
-The method takes two arguments, a `Vec2` for the position of the label and a string with the text to display.
+In the window function we start by setting a title for the window with the widget `Label` that we can create using `ui.label()`.
+The method takes two arguments, a `Vec2` for the position of the label and a string with the text to be displayed.
 It's possible to set `None` as position, in which case the placement will be relative to the previous widget.
 We will use a negative `y` position to place the text within the title bar of the window.